Swargadeo of Ahom Dynasty

 Queens of Ahom Dynasty

 Ahom Queens had significant positions in state affairs.
 They were given gradation of positions which determined their official designations as Bor Kuwori, Raidangia Kuwori, Parvatia Kuwori, Tamuli Kuwori and many more who were the daughters of officials and nobles of the kingdom.
 Chamua kunworis was the name given to the lesser wives of Ahom kings.
 Separate estates were assigned to some queens and care was bestowed on them by state officials also known as Baruas and Phukans.
-In some cases, the queens also maintain the office after the removal or death of kings.
+Most of the times, the Queens also maintained the office after the removal or death of kings.

 Customs of Ahom Dynasty

-As per Ahom traditions, the king had to adopt an Ahom name suggested by the priests of the kingdom, which usually ended with "Pha".
+As per Ahom traditions, the king had to adopt an Ahom name.
+The name would be suggested by the priests of the kingdom.
+The names usually ended with "Pha".
 Kings of the later period however also adopted Hindu names that ended with Singha.
-Chomdeo was considered as the deity of kingdom during the reign of Sukaphaa.
-The king also had several classes of priests known as Bailung, Deodhai etc. Religion and customs had great impact on the Ahom kingdom.
+Chomdeo was considered as the deity of kingdom during the reign of Swargadeo Sukaphaa.
+The king also had several classes of priests known as Bailung, and Deodhai etc. Religion and customs had great impact on the Ahom kingdom.